-Students admitted to the Dental Hygiene program are required to present a certificate of satisfactory medical examination from a physician of the University Health Centre at the University of Alberta as part of the Faculty requirement.
-The medical examination must include testing for Hepatitis C. See §93.2.3(15).
+Students admitted to the Dental Hygiene (DDS) program are required to present a certificate of satisfactory medical examination from a physician of the University of Alberta Health Centre as part of the Faculty requirement.
+The medical examination must include testing for Hepatitis C. (See §93.2.2)

 - b.
-Hepatitis C: Hepatitis C antibody testing will be performed by the University Health Centre on all students accepted into the Dental Hygiene program.
+Hepatitis C: Hepatitis C antibody testing will be performed by the University Health Centre on all students accepted into Medical Laboratory Science.
 Those found to be positive will be counselled as to how to minimize their risk of transmission to patients and how to manage their own health. - c.
 Human Immunodeficiency Virus (HIV): Currently, the data relating to transmission of the human immunodeficiency virus (HIV) from a health care worker (HCW) to a patient in a health care setting is extremely limited, although transmission from patients to a HCW is more common.
-Therefore, all students accepted into the Faculty of Medicine and Dentistry are encouraged to undergo HIV testing upon admission and at any time during their program when concerns about infection have arisen, but testing for HIV will not be made mandatory at this time. - (6) Proof of Residency Status: Because residency status determines the competitive pool in which an applicant is ranked, applicants may be required to present proof of residency status. - (7) Final Selection: Applicant profiles are made up of academic standing and interview results.
+Therefore, all students accepted into the Faculty of Medicine and Oral Health Sciences are encouraged to undergo HIV testing upon admission and at any time during their program when concerns about infection have arisen, but testing for HIV will not be made mandatory at this time. - (6) Proof of Residency Status: Because residency status determines the competitive pool in which an applicant is ranked, applicants may be required to present proof of residency status. - (7) Final Selection: Applicant profiles are made up of academic standing and interview results.